 You might also like: Travel FAQ: Things You Might Not Know About Your Credit Card

 Do you need a rental car in Iceland?

 Generally speaking, my answer is absolutely yes.
 Public transportation is nearly non-existent.
 Now, if you only have a couple days and you want to try solely relying on bus group tours, then I suppose that’s an option.
 But I guarantee you won’t be getting the best experience that way.

-I did end up having to wait for over an hour from arrival to getting my car, between waiting for the shuttle (not Sixt’s fault at all) and then a crazy long line (all the people waiting for the shuttle).
+My go-to’s are DiscoverCars, RentalCars.com, and AutoEurope as well, with DiscoverCars often winning out.
+I probably wouldn’t have used Sixt next time, as I ended up having to wait for over an hour from arrival to getting my car, between waiting for the shuttle (not Sixt’s fault at all) and then a crazy long line (all the people waiting for the shuttle).

 Not sure if that was an anomaly, and mostly I don’t think it was Sixt’s fault at all.
-Overall I think it was a better deal and I was really happy with them.
+Overall I think it was a decent deal and I was happy enough with them.
 If the time and hassle is a concern, though, you could try and rent from one of the on-airport companies (there are 5-6) and pay more.

 Iceland is one of those places where some extra car insurance (tire and glass, specifically) isn’t a bad idea, due to its rugged nature and unpredictable weather.
 However, my credit card has amazing rental car insurance baked in, so I just used that.
 You should also make sure you don’t get a rental with a mileage limit.

 You might also like: 11 of My Best Tips for ANY Trip

 Driving in Iceland